aidanmorales/rTwig/README.md

 degree of precision and accuracy when vetted against ground truth reference data.

 Real Twig does much more than correct QSM cylinder radii.
-Real Twig includes tools for QSM visualization and analysis that are seamlessly compatible with base R and popular packages such as the Tidyverse.
+Real Twig also includes fast and efficient tools for QSM visualization and analysis that are seamlessly compatible with the R ecosystem.
 Real Twig also includes fast, vectorized functions for point cloud fractal analysis and visualization using the box-dimension metric.
 Also included is a novel database of twig diameter measurements for many common North American and European trees, on both the species and genus level.

 <img src="man/figures/Plot_rTwig.png"/>